 For one, live streaming is all about personality and interaction.
 Viewers are always looking for unique people to follow and fun new ways to engage with them.
 While a brand doesn’t always mean reinventing the wheel on tried-and-true methods, it does mean you can become more memorable.
 Whether it’s Ninja’s signature headband or Dr. Disrespect’s gamer rage, it’s small elements and details that make streamers identifiable, more easily distinguished from their peers.

 A personal brand also gives you the potential to expand to other platforms.
-When people know your stream’s unique design, they can easily recognize it on many different platforms and follow you there.
-This is a cyclical effect that can eventually bring people from other platforms to your stream.
+When people know your stream’s unique design, they can easily recognize it on many platforms and follow you there.
+This cyclical effect can eventually bring people from other platforms to your stream.

 Finally – and contrary to popular belief – building a brand for your content doesn’t have to cost an arm and a leg.
-There are many methods you can use that range from dirt cheap to outright free.
+You can use many methods that range from dirt cheap to outright free.
 All it takes is a bit of experimentation with a healthy dose of ingenuity and creativity.

-Let’s start with the most important foundation of every personal brand.
+Let’s start with an essential foundation of every personal brand.

-For the above reasons, it’s crucial to have a plan of what you say and do while you’re live streaming.
+For the above reasons, it’s crucial to plan what you say and do while you’re live streaming.
 This aspect plays into your consistency as a streaming personality.
-When your viewers know what to expect from you, they can more comfortably know how to interact with you.
+When your viewers know what to expect from you, they can learn how to interact with you more comfortably.

 Gamers often fall into the trap of bringing in some rage when they’re usually calm and friendly.
 Introducing random changes to their demeanor can be off-putting to viewers.
 It sends their beliefs about the streamer into disarray.

-Everybody likes hearing a strong opinion or belief.
+Everybody likes hearing a solid opinion or belief.
 It’s what attracts like-minded people to each other.
 Even the most significant historical figures needed a powerful message to get people to rally to their cause.
-Similarly, your personal brand must have a message at its core.
+Similarly, your brand must have a message at its core.

 It can be just about anything, as long as it’s ethical and shared by other people.
-As a message, it doesn’t even have to be something serious or world-changing.
+It doesn’t even have to be serious or world-changing as a message.
 You may be a big lover of dogs, for example.
 Believing that dogs are great pets and animals is a belief in itself, ergo a message.

 Take Dr. Disrespect as an example.
 When people share his content, they don’t share the moments he talks about his family or charity activity.
 That’s because none of that is part of his stream.
-What he wants is his viewers to share his rants and rage moments.
+What he wants are his viewers to share his rants and rage moments.
 He wants clips of himself being snippy and disrespectful to circulate across social media so that potential viewers who like that kind of thing can see them and join his stream.
-It’s this consistency that carries a brand forward and keeps people coming back.
+This consistency carries a brand forward and keeps people coming back.

 Once you’ve got a foundational message for your live streams, you’ll want to look at the quality and design of your show.
-Again, all of these aspects can be developed for free or with a bit of a minor investment.
+Again, all of these aspects can be developed for free or with a minor investment.